[OFFSET Sheffield] Interview with Steve Simpson

 Can you tell us what you’re currently working on?
 Where do you hope to be in the next 3-5 years?

 Currently I have I have a Day of the Dead related project for a Mexican Tequila on my desk.
-I have a new label for a super hot Mic’s Chilli sauce in the works and a couple of projects for French toy maker, Djeco.
+I have a new label for a super hot Mic’s Chilli sauce in the works and some projects for French toy maker, Djeco.
 One’s a figurine of a pirate gaoler which has been great fun to work on.
 I’ve recently got back into painting – something I’ve neglected for much of the past 10 years.
-I’m planning on having an exhibition of more personal work some time next year – but at the moment I’m really just experimenting and having fun without the pressure of producing a number of images for a specific date.
+I’m planning on having an exhibition of more personal work some time next year.
+At the moment I’m experimenting without the pressure of producing a number of images for a specific date.
 It’s amazing just how therapeutic laying down layers of paint can be!

 My favourite, and perhaps most valuable, piece of advice that I was given when I was a student; “Invest in a good chair” – you’ll be spending most of you life in it – better get comfy!